jeremytammik/tbc/a/2007_sys_fam_py_section.md

 It talks about adding them to an existing family and the answer is NO, we can't.
 But I want to know if I can add them to a newly created family through API.

-**Answer:** You can only change the values of a built-in parameter, not add it to a family; they either exist or they don't depending on the category.
+**Answer:** You can only change the values of a built-in parameter, not add it to a family; they either exist or they don't, depending on the category.

 I tend to use